tqa236/python_exercism/currency-exchange/README.md

 Create the `get_value_of_bills()` function, taking 2 parameters:

 1. `denomination` : The value of a single bill.
-2.  `number_of_bills` : Amount of bills you received.
+2. `number_of_bills` : The total number of bills.

+This exchanging booth only deals in cash of certain increments.
+The total you receive must be divisible by the value of one "bill" or unit, which can leave behind a fraction or remainder.
-This function should return the total value of the given _bills_.
+Your function should return only the total value of the bills (_excluding fractional amounts_) the booth would give back.
+Unfortunately, the booth gets to keep the remainder/change as an added bonus.

 ```python
 >>> get_value_of_bills(5, 128)